Three Nineteenth Century Royal Beauties and Their Beauty Secrets

 “Behind the Empress’s armchair stood the hairdresser … With her white hands she burrowed in the waves of hair, raised them and ran her fingertips over them as she might over velvet and silk, twisted them around her arms like rivers she wanted to capture because they did not want to run but to fly … Then in a silver bowl she brought her mistresses dead hair for inspection.”

 The Empress did not neglect her face either.
 She regularly used masks containing eggs, strawberries, or rose petals.
 When she could not obtain those items, she resorted to a beauty mask of raw veal, which she kept in place throughout the night by wearing a leather mask.
 However, facial masks were not the only products she used to retain her position as one of the three nineteenth century royal beauties.
 She also relied upon mists.
 They were created from rose or lavender combined with vinegar and distilled water, which she spritzed on her face to fight infection or protect against inflammation.

-These three nineteenth century royal beauties – Empress Eugénie, Princess Alexandra of Denmark, and Elizabeth of Austria – helped shape Victorian women’s ideas of beauty.
+These three nineteenth century royal beauties – Empress Eugénie, Princess Alexandra of Denmark, and Elisabeth of Austria – helped shape Victorian women’s ideas of beauty.
 Fashion sense, proper diet, goodness, fitness, cosmetics, limps, and hair and facial regimes were just some of the items Victorian women copied from them.
 One Victorian newspaper also claimed that beauty and royalty went to together and was necessary because it was “part of the profession of royalty to marry such a person.”
 The article continued: